 2 whole bulbs garlic

-1 medium sweet onion of choice ( I like wala-wala washinton
+1 medium sweet onion of choice ( I like

-onions here)
+wala washinton onions here)

 2 medium green bell peppers